 Students may drop individual courses online.
-However, if a student wishes to drop their LAST course and withdraw for the semester he/she must complete the OASIS online withdrawal process.
+However, if a student wishes to drop their LAST course and withdraw from the University he/she must complete the OASIS online withdrawal process.
+Otherwise, the student must complete a Late Add/Drop Registration form when the student can no longer use OASIS to make scheduling changes.
 There is a financial penalty for withdrawal from a class after the beginning of classes.
 A student who ceases to attend classes but does not officially withdraw will receive a grade of "F or FN" at the end of the semester.
 A grade of "W" is recorded for each course dropped before the last day to drop courses.
-Grade of "W" is not calculated into the GPA.
-A grade of "WF" is recorded for each course dropped after the last day to drop courses.
+Grade of "WF" is recorded for each course dropped after the last day to drop courses.
 Grade of "WF" is calculated into the GPA and grounds for dismissal from the program.